bisdn/bisdn-linux/README.md

 This repository holds the main repo manifest for setting up the build system for BISDN Linux, based on Yocto.

+The build process takes around 3-4 hours with 8 CPU cores and 8GB RAM.
+A single build requires ~70GB of disk space.
+Adding additional CPU cores speeds up the build time significally.

 ## Prerequisites

-* Disk space
+* Disk space and RAM

-We recommend a minimum of 150GB free disk space for building a single full image.
-The build process usually requires ~70GB of disk space.
+We recommend a minimum 8GB RAM and 150GB free disk space for building a single full image.

 * repo tool